sinedied/genaiscript-talk/slides.md

 ![](/images/pr-details.png){.inline-block .border-rounded-xl}

 <!--
-Or looking through all the changes in a PR trying to understand it - takes time.
-And it's not the really the fun part.
+Or looking through all the changes in a PR trying to figure out what was the intent behind the changes - takes time.
+And it's not the really the fun part of OSS to be honest.

 And since I've been working with GenAI for a while now, I thought that it could actually be useful for stuff like this, if I could make it work without too much effort!